Risk of preterm birth increases with each grade of temperature increase or with longer duration of heat exposure

 A 2020 meta analysis documented that temperature predicted increased risk of stillbirth in 100% of the studies

-Nurturely hosts an annual interdisciplinary symposium at the intersection of pregnancy, postpartum, and infant health and environmental/climate justice featuring leading researchers, organizers, and advocates.
+Nurturely hosts an annual symposium at the intersection of perinatal health, racial equity, and climate resilience featuring leading researchers, organizers, and advocates.
+See featured presentations below:

 Vanessa A. Simmons is a first-generation Ghanaian-American portrait photographer who activates her gift of vision through speaking and writing to transform the mindset of powerhouse advocates, teaching them to ambitiously pursue their dreams while simultaneously prioritizing joy and rest as they serve their family and community.